resema/Notepad/_posts/2018-01-05-a-cpu-based-tinyrenderer.md

 **varying** is a reserved keyword in GLSL language.
 In varying variables we store data to be interpolated inside the triangle, and the fragment shaders get the interpolated values (for current pixel).

+**uniform** is a reserved keyword in GLSL, it allows to pass constants to the shaders.

 ### Rasterizer
 The rasterizer calls the routine of the fragment shader for each pixel.